Settlement agreed to release ship that blocked Suez Canal - Up News Info

 Shoei Kisen and the ship’s insurers had disputed the claim and the ship’s detention under an Egyptian court order.

-Earlier on Sunday, an Egyptian court adjourned hearings in the compensation dispute to July 11 to allow the canal and the ship’s owner to finalize a settlement, court sources and a lawyer said.

-(Reporting by Yousry Mohamed and Aidan Lewis; writing by Mahmoud Mourad; Editing by Raissa Kasolowsky, Catherine Evans and Nick Macfie)
+Earlier on Sunday, an Egyptian court adjourned hearings in the compensation dispute to July 11 to allow the canal and the ship’s owner to finalize the settlement, court sources and a lawyer said.
+(Reporting by Yousry Mohamed, Aidan Lewis and Omar Fahmy; writing by Mahmoud Mourad; Editing by Raissa Kasolowsky, Catherine Evans, Nick Macfie and Daniel Wallis)